 I don’t accept the label because it comes with a lot of baggage I have no desire to wrestle with anymore.
 I won’t take on more shame.
 I won’t take on more pain.
 These are the exact things that drove me to medicate with alcohol in the first place, so, no thanks.

-2: Internally I strive to hold to no label, even (maybe especially) that of “a spiritual person.”
-As soon as we cling to our identities, we unconsciously act in ways that uphold those identities, therefore becoming limited and less “ourselves.”
+2: Internally I strive to hold to no label, even that of “a spiritual person.”
+As soon as we cling to our identities, we unconsciously act in ways that uphold those identities, therefore becoming limited and less ourselves.
 Rigid identities keep us all, well, rigid.
-The more identifications we’re attached to (including ideologies, which the mind loves to get fundamentalist about), the more we will defend them, keeping ourselves closed off from others.
+The more identifications we’re attached to, including ideologies, the more we will defend them, keeping ourselves closed off from others.

 On some level, we tend to believe that others can’t understand us unless they share similar identities.
 This is just false false false.
 The soul in all of us is so much deeper than the labels we cling to for safety.
 The more I get caught up in thinking that I can best connect with “sober women writers with an interest in consciousness and collective healing,” the more I remove myself from the very basic connection I have to all human beings.
 For most of my life, I felt like “healthy,” “well-adjusted” people could never “get me.”
 This belief limited me and them, and I never want to fall into the trap of thinking “I have nothing in common” with anyone ever again.
 We are all humans, and therefore we must have a ton in common.